-In many small South Carolina towns, it’s fairly common for a municipal court clerk to also serve as records clerk for the police department.
-Yet this dual role is improper and can lead to legal problems, according to one legal opinion.
+In many small South Carolina towns, it can be common for a municipal court clerk to also serve as records clerk for the police department, but this dual role is improper and can lead to legal problems, according to one legal opinion.

-The opinion by Danny Crowe, attorney with Turner, Padget, Graham and Laney and municipal attorney for the City of Cayce and the Town of Saluda, finds that formal relationships between officials in the municipal court and law enforcement “are strongly disfavored in our state as creating an appearance to the public of possible bias or partiality by the court in favor of law enforcement.”
+The opinion by Danny Crowe, attorney with Crowe LaFave, LLC, found that formal relationships between officials in the municipal court and law enforcement "are strongly disfavored in our state as creating an appearance to the public of possible bias or partiality by the court in favor of law enforcement."

-Another opinion, Advisory Committee Opinion 19-2001 also cites the code of conduct when determining that a clerk of the municipal court should not also serve as a records clerk for the police department.
+Another opinion, Advisory Committee Opinion 19-2001, also cited the code of conduct when determining that a clerk of the municipal court should not also serve as a records clerk for the police department.

 Opinions by the state attorney general's office back that up.
 A December 1996 opinion found that "it would not be appropriate for an individual to work simultaneously for the Police Department and the Municipal Court," as the two should be "separate and distinct."
 Other similar opinions determined that the clerk of court serves as an arm of the municipal court and "must maintain the appearance of neutrality" and avoid any potential conflicts of interest.